fogarecious/bevy_tutorial/README.md

 [Bevy](https://bevyengine.org/) is a game engine built in [Rust](https://www.rust-lang.org/).
 This tutorial serves as a quick start for [Bevy](https://bevyengine.org/).
-We try to keep each part of the tutorial as short as possible.
+We try to keep each part of the tutorial as simple as possible.

 ## Basic